lcrespom/nash/README.md

 # Nash
 Nash is a command-line editor for `bash` and compatible shells.
-It handles user input to provide a better user experience, but when the user hits the `Enter` key, it simply passes the command to `bash` for processing.
+It handles user input to provide a better user experience, and when the user hits the `Enter` key, it simply passes the command to `bash` for processing.

 Nash is implemented in JavaScript and focuses on:
 - Providing great UX and productivity to the command-line.